ImBradders/SpotifyDistributedSystem/Servers/StorageServer/MessageProtocol.md

 Logs a user into the system.
 Possible errors:

 - Username does not exist
 - Password incorrect
 - Unable to log in

+### Disconnect

+DISCONNECT | DISCONNECT

+This message allows servers to safely disconnect from this server.